Crossbow: Military and paramilitary

 In Asia, some Chinese armed forces use crossbows, including the special force Snow Leopard Commando Unit of the People's Armed Police and the People's Liberation Army.
 One reason for this is the crossbow's ability to stop persons carrying explosives without risk of causing detonation.
 During the Xinjiang riots of July 2009, Crossbows were used by security forces to suppress rioters.
 The Indian Navy's MARCOS were equipped until the late 1980s with crossbows with cyanide-tipped bolts, as an alternative to suppressed handguns.

+Modern arbalists

+Modern arbalists shoot crossbows markedly different from medieval artillerymen.
+Current-day target crossbows must conform to various limitations according to the governing body under which the shoot or tournament is taking place.
+Firstly, GNAS requires that arbalists shoot at targets separate from archers.
+Both the World Crossbow Shooting Association (WCSA) and GNAS require that the draw weight maximum be 95 lbs and that the minimum bolt (arrow) length be 12 inches.
+These organizations differ, however, in allowable maximum bolt length, GNAS citing 15", WCSA 18".
+They also disagree as to whether metal prods can be used; GNAS says no, WCSA says yes (with restrictions).
+Both require that the bolts shall be fletched, GNAS imposing an additional constraint of the number of fletchings (three).

+GNAS (now Archery GB) recognizes three grades of arbalist:

+The World Crossbow Shooting Association (WCSA) makes available four sets of Star Achievement Awards (badges) to encourage both participation in tournaments and to provide recognition for reaching certain scores: TC 900 for outdoor target crossbow, SC 600 for outdoor sport crossbow, Indoor 40 for indoor 40 cm face for both target and sport crossbow, and Indoor 25 for indoor 25 cm face for both target and sport crossbow.

 Comparison to conventional bows

 With a crossbow, archers could release a draw force far in excess of what they could have handled with a bow.

 Furthermore, the crossbow could hold the tension indefinitely, whereas even the strongest longbowman could only hold a drawn bow for a short time.
 The ease of use of a crossbow allows it to be used effectively with little training, while other types of bows take far more skill to shoot accurately.

 The disadvantage is the greater weight and clumsiness to reload compared to a bow, as well as the slower rate of shooting and the lower efficiency of the acceleration system, but there would be reduced elastic hysteresis, making the crossbow a more accurate weapon.

 Medieval European crossbows had a much smaller draw length than bows, so that for the same energy to be imparted to the projectile the crossbow had to have a much higher draw weight.

 A direct comparison between a fast hand-drawn replica crossbow and a longbow shows a 6:10 rate of shooting or a 4:9 rate within 30 seconds and comparable weapons.